 - What should we do going forward?
 Should our methodologies be adaptive as well?
 If so, what might some of those changes be?

 To be clear, we’ve come a long way in terms of the tools and techniques that can be used for valuing companies with complex capital structures and many of these approaches that have been implemented as best practices are better than what they were when we started this process over a decade ago.
 In my opinion, the models hold reasonably well if one is to take an investor’s perspective (acting as an agent of a fund with 15 shots on goal with someone else’s money).
 But they break down when one looks at the common securities from the perspective of those that actually hold said securities (the employees and entrepreneurs).
 Further, it’s hard to argue a hypothetical buyer / seller transaction when one excludes the perspectives of those that actually hold the securities.
-This creates a gap and one in which I’ll explain in our next article.
+This creates a gap and one in which I’ll explain in a later post.